onurpe/astro-paper/src/content/blog/herb.md

 ![indoor grown parsley](/images/uploads/parsley-indoor-grow.jpg)

-* **Thyme** requires more light, making it ideal to place it alongside oregano or position them next to each other in a south-facing window
+* **Thyme** requires more light, making it ideal to place it alongside oregano or position them next to each other in a south-facing window.
+Consider using an outside window sill or balcony to grow this versatile herb.
+Thyme is a hardy plant that can thrive in a range of temperatures, and it's an excellent option for [outdoor container gardening](https://urbangardener.wiki/posts/balcony-gardening-ideas-w-plant--planter-tips/).
+Just be sure to choose a location that receives plenty of sunlight.

 ![Homegrown thyme herb in a pot on balcony](/images/uploads/thyme-in-the-flower-pot-on-the-balcony.jpg)